 Andrea Goodwin is an experienced Instructional Designer who is motivated by creating engaging eLearning programmes.
 With her skills in marketing, learning theory and creative writing, we have a feeling Andrea will go far!

 Like everyone on our list, Karah was featured on the ‘Learning Leaders 30 Under 30’ list of 2019.
-Karah’s experience is based in the finance industry and she uses her vast knowledge of data analysis, team work and public speaking to push for results.
+Karah’s experience is based in the finance industry.
+As a result, she uses her vast knowledge of data analysis, teamwork and public speaking to push for results.

-Due to their vast knowledge in Learning and Development, these key figures know exactly what training trends to expect in 2020 and beyond.
-In such a fast paced industry with ever-evolving advances in technology, it’s going to be a rip-roaring ride!
+There you have it!
+Our top 20 L&D influencers in 2020.
+Due to their vast knowledge in learning and development, these key figures know exactly what training trends to expect in 2020 and beyond.
+In such a fast-paced industry with ever-evolving advances in technology, it’s going to be a rip-roaring ride!